versionone/HipChatConversations/README.md

 	<add key="V1BaseUrl" value="https://your.hosted/instance" />
 </appSettings>
 ```

 1. Deploy the website to a location that can be reached by VersionOne
 1. Create or edit your user.config in VersionOne and add that url:

 ```
 <appSettings>
 	<add key="ExpressionChangedWebHookUrl" value="http://your.server/HipChatConversations/Expression/Changed" />
 </appSettings>
 ```

 1. Test it by visiting http://your.server/HipChatConversations/Expression/Test

+## Make it better
+Got something you'd like to see in the application?
+Fork it and send us a pull request, we want it to be a great starting point for integrating with Conversations.